crs4/seal/docs/seqal_options.rst

 =================

 Seqal has a number of properties that configure its operation.
-You may need to change some of the default values to make Seqal work for you.
-This settings can be set on the command line with the ``-D`` option (see :ref:`program_usage` for details) or they can be set in a Seal configuration file (see :ref:`seal_config`).
+You may need to change some of the default values to make Seqal work for you the way you want.
+These settings can be set on the command line with the ``-D`` option (see :ref:`program_usage` for details) or they can be set in a Seal configuration file (see :ref:`seal_config`).

 .. note:: **Config File Section Title**: Seqal